pascalbayer/dino/README.md

 ### `collection.toJSON()`

-Returns the serialized attributes for every model in a collection.
+Returns an array of JSON serialized attributes for every model in a collection.

 ```js
 replies.toJSON();